Sraleik/sorci/README.md

   },
   query: {
     types: ["todo-item-created"],
-    identifiers: [{
+    identifiers: [
+      {
-      todoItemId: "0a19448ba362"
+        todoItemId: "0a19448ba362",
-    ]
       },
+    ],
+  },
-  eventIdentifier: "48efa9d568d3"
+  eventIdentifier: "48efa9d568d3",
 });
 ```

-## Features
+## Technical Explanation

 The library create 2 tables:

 - 1 writable
 - 1 read-only

 The writable table act as an append log.
-The read-only is a synchronize copy of the writable table.
+The read-only is a synchronized copy of the writable table.

 ### Why two tables ?